Mar-ty04/CPU-Scheduler/README.md

 Also, make sure that your terminal is completely clear before clicking: ``` Run Python File ```

-If you wish to type in your VS Code you can type the following:
+If you wish to type in your VS Code terminal you can type the following:

 For FCFS: ``` python fcfs.py ```